 The ability to change the composition of the fund’s investments depends on its liquidity exposure.
 The size of the fund’s investments relative to overall market turnover decides how quickly such changes can be made.
 It is relatively straightforward to calculate the liquidity risk of the fund’s stock market investments.
 It is more challenging when it comes to fixed-income positions, where a high proportion of trading is over the counter.

-Return and risk 2016
+Return and risk 2017

 This publication gives an overview of the fund’s return and risk with a focus on equities and fixed income.
-The publication assembles figures that we have previously published, as well as a few new figures.

 Go to the publication

 The historical performance measurement report is a broad analysis of different measurements and focuses particularly on the historic returns and risk.
 The report looks at the period from inception and up to 31 March 2015.

 Key figures for the fund's risk and exposure

 |1 Derivatives are represented with their underlying economic exposure.

 2 Investments in listed and unlisted real estate companies are exempt from this restriction.